LucioBenzor/LucioBenzor.github.io/_posts/2019-09-27-Cybersecurity-for-SMBs.md

 again according to that Symantec report.
 Even if users aren't local admins over their computers, chances are they are allowed to run powershell.

 2. **Have off-site backups**: The most popular vendor in this field is Veeam.
 Their community edition allows you to try out their product for free, forever, in a limited capacity.
 It allows you to back up 10 Virtual Machines and On-Premise Servers.
-On an added note to this: conduct Disaster Recovery testing as part of a larger business continuity strategy to confirm backups are sufficient to replicate the production environment
+But also look at Azure backup and Site recover.
+They're intuitive and bill based on usgae.
+On an added note to this: conduct Disaster Recovery testing as part of a larger business continuity strategy to confirm backups are sufficient to replicate the production environment.
+Backups are not a silver bullet though.
+When a threat actor successfuly accesses your network and gets domain-admin access, they typically won't turn on a switch to encrypt all your files.
+Most often they'll do more reconnessence to get a lay of the landscape.

 3. **ENABLE MFA ON EVERYTHING**: Even with good training, an employee that fell victim to a spearfishing attack might give up a username and password without realizing it.
 A threat actor would normally have everything they need but with MFA, they'll be hit with a challenge prompt (say a 6 digit PIN) before they can really do serious damage.
 For an added layer of security, and to prevent employees from making their PINs 123456, employ a dictionary that prevents most commonly guessed password and PINs.
+Those 20-odd Texan towns were hit simultanously because their MSPs RMM (Remote monitoring and management) software was compromised.

 4. **Enable Geo fencing**: This especially holds true for SMBs where employees would not frequently have to leave the country.
-Azure AD has a very intuitive geo-fencing configuration to prevent international threat actors from employing
+Azure AD has a very intuitive geo-fencing configuration to prevent international threat actors from doing much with stolen credentials

-5. **Block outbound network traffic to Pastebin** A popular code-hosting site, Pastebin has been used since the early 2000's in hosting malicious code and making it essentially a remote-execution server.
+5. **Put RDP behind a VPN** Generally, only allow access to network recourses from inside your network.
+Practically, this means only employees connected to the company's VPN can access those assets.
+Internet-facing RDPs are a common attack vector in cyber attacks.

 6. **Block emails that fail SPF**: Sender Policy Framework is part of the triad of email authentication.
 Next to DMARC (Domain-based Message Authentication, Reporting & Conformance) and DKIM (Domain Keys Identified Mail), SPF allows the owner of the domain to specify which IP addresses are permitted to send mail.
 Basically, creating